 the campus art galleries.
 An open stack policy gives students ready access to all

 printed materials.
 Stanley Library is open every day of the week during the academic

 year.
-Construction of an 8,500 square foot addition to the library was completed
+Construction of an 8,500 square foot addition to the library was completed in

-rooms, and other academic space with state-of-the-art equipment.
+and other academic space with state-of-the-art equipment.

 SWARTZ CLASSROOM ANNEX new for 2011.
 Offers state-of-the art interactive classrooms.